sortofsleepy/ofxARKit/README.md

 ### Potential Hurdles in setup of ARKit
 The location of where you initialize the framework can affect performance.
-I'm not sure why or how, but if you're not careful about where you initialize, ARKit might spit out the messsage along the lines of `... tracking performance is reduced due to resource constraints` or something to that effect; that being said, fps seems to be minimally affected if at all.
+I'm not sure why or how, but if you're not careful about where you initialize, ARKit might spit out the messsage along the lines of `... tracking performance is reduced due to resource constraints` or something to that effect; that being said, fps seems to be minimally affected if at all, though of course, as the message suggests, tracking ability might not be as good.

 The documentation is currently a bit lacking as to proper setup and even following the example bundled in the XCode 9 beta can still result in the above message.